julelang/jule/std/jule/README.md

 - **(11)** When constant values are cast, the expression model is not updated as a casting model.
 Only the type of the value and, if necessary, the `Kind` data of the `constant::Const` type are updated.
 Ultimately, it always remains a constant value, and the expression model never becomes a casting expression model in any way.

+- **(12)** Grouped variables represented by the root (first) variable of the group in the AST.
+For the all members of group, the `Group` field holds them including the root member.
+The `GroupIndex` field holds the index of the variable, counting starts from zero.

+- **(13)** Grouped variables represented by themselves (not only the root one) in the CAST, unlike AST.
+CAST declares variables in the same order of the group.
+For the all members of group, they still have the `Group` field holds them including the root member.
+The `GroupIndex` field holds the index of the variable, counting starts from zero.

 ### Implicit Imports

 Implicit imports are as described in developer reference (9).
 This section addresses which package is supported and what special behaviors it has.